jitsi/dcsctp4j/README.md

 ```
 $ mvn compile
 ```
-* Build the libraries (adjusting the paths to DepotTools and WebRTC as desired)
+* Check out WebRTC and build the libraries (adjusting the paths to DepotTools and WebRTC as desired)
 ```
 $ resources/ubuntu-build-all.sh ~/DepotTools ~/WebRTC
 ```